Reverse T3 could be the missing link to finally explain why you still have hypothyroid symptoms despite taking thyroid medication.

 What it boils down to is this:

-That’s a great question and answering it will help you understand why sometimes the body will create too much of it in certain medical conditions.
+That’s a great question and answering it will help you understand why, in certain situations, your body creates it.

-Reverse T3 is meant to be there acting as a "Brake" on your metabolism during times of EXTREME stress.
+The prevailing thought, and one that I am in agreement with, is that reverse T3 is meant to act as a brake on your metabolism (2) during times of extreme stress.